Amazon Redesigns

 Something more vertical and easily parsed

-I condensed down several headings into single headings just like my notes state.
-I operated on the formatting of one major header and several smaller ones under it with the appropriate options labeled to their right.
 Everything was there, easily scrollable and at your fingertips.
 I was quite happy with this redesign as it uses the whole screen to tell you your options and its easily read through as well.

-To keep some items more succinct, I did include carousels for those headings with more options.
 In thinking about this further as I am writing this, I would have opted for something more akin to the “Sort By” style.
 By this I mean having all the items under these headings just be blocks of chips.
 I feel that it would be more user intuitive than the carousel system.
 This is just what I drummed up within the few week constraint I gave myself for these redesigns and creation of Dark Mode.

 My Design System